List of Becky G live performances

 American singer Becky G has released four studio albums.
-This has resulted in three concert tours, a lot of TV and award shows performances.
+This has resulted in three concert tours, a lot of TV, music festivals and award shows performances.
 She first gained recognition in 2011 when she began posting videos of herself covering popular songs online.
 One of her videos caught the attention of record producer Dr. Luke, who subsequently offered her a record deal with Kemosabe Records in a joint venture with RCA Records.

-Gomez opened for Demi Lovato and Katy Perry on select dates of their Demi and Prismatic world tours (2014–15) in both the United States and Mexico.
+Gomez opened for Demi Lovato and Katy Perry on select dates of their Demi and Prismatic world tours (2014) in both the United States and Mexico.

 She embarked on a co-headlining tour with J Balvin during September and October 2015, spanning throughout the United States.
+Gomez opening act for American girl group Fifth Harmony, for the Latin American leg of their PSA Tour, with shows in Argentina, Chile, and Mexico.
+During the group's performance in Argentina, Gomez was pulled off the stage by security after being confused for a fan when attempting to cover member Dinah Jane with the country's flag when her outfit was ripping apart.

-Gomez's planned tour Mala Santa 2020, but was canceled following the fallout of the COVID-19 pandemic.
+Gomez embarked on her self-titled tour, visiting Spanish-speaking countries.
+After the release of her debut studio album, Mala Santa, Gomez's planned tour Mala Santa 2020, but was canceled following the fallout of the COVID-19 pandemic.

-Gomez announced her first headlining tour, titled Mi Casa, Tu Casa Tour.
-It is set to begin in Boston, Massachusetts, on September 14, and visit several cities in the United States.
-On August 20, Gomez announced her second headlining tour, titled Casa Gomez: Otro Capítulo Tour.
-It is set to begin in Chicago, Illinois, on October 11, and visit several cities in the United States.
+Her first headlining concert tour, titled Mi Casa, Tu Casa Tour in 2023, its North American leg.
+Her third and fourth studio albums, was supported by her second headlining tour, titled Casa Gomez: Otro Capítulo Tour, and visit several cities in the United States.

+Gomez has been officially confirmed as a Special Guest for Karol G's global stadium tour, Viajando Por El Mundo Tropitour (2026).
+She is scheduled to join the tour for 10 selected stadium shows across the United States and Canada.